40 Places to see in Sri Lanka

 Laid back city of Ella attracts a large number of holiday lovers from all around the world.
 Ella is most popular as the backpacker’s paradise in the mountains and Ella attracts mostly the young travellers that are travelling on tight budgets.
 Ella is a popular Adventure holiday destination can travellers can perform many adventure activities such as trekking, mountain climbing, rock climbing.

 Sri Pada is a multi-faceted tourist attraction in Sri Lanka.
-Ada’s peak or Sri pada is better known as holy mountain of Sri Lanka is a religious site, archaeological site, adventure site and a Nature reserve.
+Ada’s peak or Sri pada is better known as the holy mountain of Sri Lanka is a religious site, archaeological site, adventure site and a Nature reserve.
 Adam’s peak is the 3rd highest mountain of Sri Lanka and local pilgrims climb the mountain to worship the footprint of Buddha.
 The upward journey takes around 5 hours.
 For foreigners, the trek is a light-adventure and it allows them to experience the rich natural wealth of peak nature reserve.

 Ratnapura is the most important gem producing city in the island and the city is popular for Gems and Jewellery.
 For the tourists, Ratnapura is important as a destination to explore the rich natural wealth of the island.
 Ratnapura also accommodates top-rated sites for many adventure sports such as trekking, white water rafting, Kayaking, mountain climbing.
 Ratnapura is one of the gateways to the most important rainforest of Sri Lanka, Sinharaja rainforest.